cyber-shah/graphs-paper/Report.md

  <sup>[1](#reference-1)</sup>

-I was also interested in it because I am largely interested in video games and I wanted to learn how video games work.
-I also wanted to learn how self driving cars work.
-I learned that path finding is a very important part of both of these applications, and it solves a very important problem.
-A problem that we as humans encounter almost every day.
+I wanted to know more about this topic because I have a strong interest in video games and how they function.
+I also had questions about how self driving cars manage to navigate.
+I found out that determining the optimal path is a key component of both these fields, and it solves a frequent problem that we encounter in our everyday lives.

 <img src = https://happycoding.io/tutorials/libgdx/images/pathfinding-12.png>